erichVK5/frequency-offset-attenuator/README.md

 The layout file VK5HSE-fox-attenuator-v1-2.lht can be opened and modified in the open source PCB layout editor pcb-rnd ( http://www.repo.hu/projects/pcb-rnd )

 The gerbers have been exported using a fairly common naming convention compatible with seeed studio and other PCB fabricators.
+The gerbers can be viewed in the open source gerber viewer camv-rnd ( http://www.repo.hu/projects/camv-rnd )

 ![final assembly step](images/final-assembly-step.JPG)